sunfounder/ai-lab-kit/docs/source/opencv/cv_0_setup.rst

 This tutorial will guide you through installing OpenCV on a Raspberry Pi and connecting to it remotely using VNC.

+To play with OpenCV:

+   - Please connect the camera to the Raspberry Pi and make sure the camera is working properly.
+   - To use camera module conveniently, :ref:`assemble_fusion_hat_gimbal` is recommended.

 .. _opencv_install:

 1. Installing OpenCV